zverok/zverok.github.io/advent2023/day06.md

 So, this part is done relatively quickly; and on the way I uncovered small bug in `WeakKeyMap` examples I copied: the code (probably adapted from `Hash` docs) referred to example object created as `m` by name `h` sometimes.
 Fixed, too!

 This mostly covers points 1-3 from the TODO above.
-The changes still mostly about `WeekMap`, after some consideration I don't think `WeekKeyMap`'s methods require more explanations— Save for slightly confusing `#getkey`.
+The changes still mostly about `WeakMap`, after some consideration I don't think `WeakKeyMap`'s methods require more explanations— Save for slightly confusing `#getkey`.
 So, I try to add an explanation and example:

 ![](/img/advent2023/image13.png)